 To flash a different ROM, just redo all the steps in Section IV here.
 Enjoy and don’t forget to comment on the ROMs you try in the repository so others can see what they’re all about.

 As always, if this procedure helped you please thank/donate to the developers.
-You can thank Koush, the creator of the ROM Manager app, and/or the developers of the ROMs you like (their donate links found where you downloaded the ROM from).
+You can thank the developers of the ROMs you like through their donate links found where you downloaded the ROM from.